healertrix/taskmaster/RECENT_BOARDS_IMPLEMENTATION.md

 - ✅ Recent boards limited to 6 boards
 - ✅ Updated loading skeletons (6 cards)
 - ✅ Updated label to "(Last 6 accessed)"
-- ✅ Demo data shows 6 demo boards for new users
+- ✅ Empty state shown for new users
 - ✅ Star functionality works on all recent boards

 **What Needs Setup:**